-While that comes in handy for shooting outdoors, these cases can be uncomfortable.
+While that comes in handy for shooting outdoors, these cases can be uncomfortable for travel.
 If you select a backpack-style case, try it on before you buy it to ensure it doesn't dig into your shoulders.

 Also, if you carry a laptop with you for editing, some camera cases have sleeves for them built-in.

 A laptop sleeve will save you from having to bring an additional bag to your photoshoot.
 Certain travel cases have other storage options, such as zipper pockets and bags.
 These are handy for holding AA batteries, memory cards, flashlights, etc.

 Now that you know how to select a camera hard case, here are some of the highest-rated options online.
 These cases are all from reputable brands and have near-flawless reviews.
 Whether you're a wildlife photographer or stick to the studio, there's a case on this list perfect for you.

 If you're always on the go with your DSLR camera, this case from Nanuk is the perfect option.
 It's specifically designed to fit inside overhead compartments to make flights a breeze.
 Not only that, but it comes with a set of wheels to make navigating the airport far easier than lugging it.
 We recommend this camera case for traveling photographers constantly contending with busy airports.